 • 87% of serious injuries and fatalities in the Permian Basin can be traced to 10 actions.

 • The goal of the course is to reduce and eliminate serious injuries and fatalities in the Permian Basin by aligning stakeholders around these Life Saving Actions, safety culture improvements, safety leadership, and human performance principles.

 The course days can be delivered one after the other or separately.
 Internal training departments and third-party training organizations can both be accredited to deliver the course.

 Who is required to attend Day 1 and Day 2?

-• Day 1: Fundamentals: Field workers and supervisors will be required to attend.
+• Day 1: Building the Basin: Fundamental Safety Orientation, Field workers and supervisors will be required to attend.

-• Day 2: Supervisor: Field supervisors will be required to attend.
+• Day 2: Building the Basin: Safety Leadership, Field supervisors will be required to attend.

 Why have a Supervisor course?